 In order to be eligible you must be enrolled at least half-time and demonstrate financial need.
 Loans range up to $3,500 for freshman and $4,500 for sophomores.
 Lower loan amounts apply if you are attending clock hour programs.

-Federal Direct Direct Loans have an origination fee of up to 2.0 percent with a 1.5 percentage rebate.
-A .5 percentage fee will be deducted from the loan proceeds before the funds are applied to your student account.
-Once in repayment, you will need to make 12 consecutive payments or the 1.5 percentage rebate will be added back to your loan obligation.
+Federal Direct Direct Loans have an origination fee of 1.051% that will be deducted from the loan proceeds before the funds are applied to your student account.

 - Click here to complete the FAFSA (Required)